shoelace-style/shoelace/docs/components/split-panel.md

 ### Nested Split Panels

-Create complex layouts that can be resized independently by nesting split panels.
+Create complex layouts that can be repositioned independently by nesting split panels.

 ```html preview
 <sl-split-panel>